browserengineering/book/book/browsersandweb.md

-on a few simple, yet revolutionary, concepts that add up to a vision of the future of computing and information: open, universal and decentralized computing; declarative document models for describing UIs; stateless applications with progressive enhancement; hyperlinks; and the User Agen concept[^3].
-While these concepts are easy to state now that we have put them together, they came into existence only over time, through a sequence of events reaching back more than 60 years, nearly to the beginning of computing itself - indeed, much longer than the age of the web itself, which first
+on a few simple, yet revolutionary, concepts that add up to a vision of the future of computing and information: open, universal and decentralized computing; declarative document models for describing UIs; stateless applications with progressive enhancement; hyperlinks; and the User Agent concept.[^3] While these concepts are easy to state now that we have put them together, they came into existence only over time, through a sequence of events reaching back more than 60 years, nearly to the beginning of computing itself - indeed, much longer than the age of the web itself, which first